Skip To Content

 Florida Representative: 1965-1967

 Wallace Lee Storey was from Bartow, Florida and earned his Bachelor of Science degree in Social Science from Florida Southern College in 1957.
 The same year, he entered law school at Stetson University as a Highbaugh Fellow and earned his L.L.B. in 1959.
 By 1960, he was part of the law school's faculty and was a librarian in the school's law library.
-In 1961, Storey had opened his law partnership in Bartow as well as had become the Assistant County Attorney for Polk County.
+In 1961, Storey opened his law partnership in Bartow as well as became the Assistant County Attorney for Polk County.
 In 1963, he became President of the Stetson Lawyers Association.
 In 1965, he ran for the House of Representatives for District 3 and won.
 He represented Polk County in the House until 1967.
 After leaving the House, Storey would remain on the Board of Overseers for Stetson's law school for many years.

 Sources: